StephenWinters95/FLIT_Main_Ste/README.md

 * FTU_01 As a first time user I want to access relevant information to increase my financial understanding/literacy on a specific topic
 * FTU_02 As a first-time user I about what this site does, and want to quickly understand this site's relevance to me, so I don't waste my time on useless engagement
 * FTU_03 As a first time user I would like to be able to easily navigate the site and quickly learn its functionality
-* FTU_04 As a first time user I would like to understand the acountability and trustability of information presented on the site ('about page which clearly identifies information souces, information gathering/harvesting processes including moderation (flowchart would be good here), the role of user feedback and user reviews 'X users found this useful or relevant', and the part I can play in contributing to the body of knowledge')
+* FTU_04 As a first time user I would like to understand the acountability and trustability of information presented on the site - maybe via an about page which clearly identifies information souces, information gathering/harvesting processes including moderation (flowchart would be good here).
-* FTU_05
-* FTU_06 As a first-time user I
+* FTU_05  As a first-time user I would like to undertand the role of user feedback and user reviews 'X users found this useful or relevant',
-* FTU_07 (FUTURE) As a first time user I
-* FTU_08 (FUTURE) As a first time user I
+* FTU_06 As a first-time user I want clear, timely and unambiguous feedback and interaction
-* FTU_09 (FUTURE) As a first time user I
+* FTU_07 As a first-time user I expect links and functions that work as expected
-* FTU_10 (FUTURE) As a first time user I
+* FTU_08 (FUTURE) As a first time user I would like to understand the part I can play in contributing to the body of knowledge

 ### Returning User Goals
 * RU_01 As a returning user I want to mark information I find useful so I can quickly access it again (favourites)
 * RU_02 As a returning user I want to create a user profile so that I can personalise my site experience (profile image, bookmarks, actions)
 * RU_03 As a returning user want to build my knowledge in certain areas
 * RU_04 As a returning user I want to build the body of knowledge for other users (by adding credibility ratings).
-* RU_05 As a returning user I
+* RU_05 As a returning user I want to
 * RU_06 As a returning user I
 * RU_07 As a returning user I
 * RU_08 (FUTURE) As a returning user I